 Other safe places that Notaries on Facebook mentioned using include restaurants, such as Subway and Panera Bread, or coffee shops such as Starbucks which have multiple locations in most towns.
 Other safe meeting places suggested were police stations, churches, post offices, banks and a friend’s office.

-Another Notary mentioned using a shopping mall atrium, though she noted this location also comes with a lack of privacy.
+Another Notary mentioned using a shopping mall atrium, though she noted that this location also lacks privacy.
 Others echoed the difficulty of finding safe places that are also private.
 Keithley said he likes meeting at a local library if privacy is needed.
-He can reserve a room with glass windows and a door and it's free.
+He can reserve a room with glass windows and a door, and it's free.

 Suggested safe meeting spaces: